-It's most certainly an exciting term!
-Children will receive reading books and "reading ditties" to share with families at home.
-PE in the hall on Wednesday mornings will also start.
+Children will continue to have ‘Real PE’ in the hall on Wednesday mornings will also participate in ‘Write Dance’ which is a physically active programme supporting children’s readiness for writing.
 Please make sure all PE kits are clearly named AND all school uniform.
 It is helpful for children to know where to look for labels/identifying marks to help them find the correct clothes.

 Flamingos will also begin to prepare for our Christmas Nativity Play.
+Watch this space!

 Our last term together is finally here but Flamingo children still have lots of exciting opportunities to look forward to.
-We are visiting Egleton Nature Reserve at Rutland water on the 10th July, there is Sports Day this term too.We will also start to have visits from children starting school in September.
+Children from Whissendine Primary School will be visiting us and we also visit Hanson Cement to look at their vehicles and see if we can find any fossils.
+There is Sports Day this term too.We will also start to have visits from children starting school in September.
 This is an great opportunity for the current Flamingos to show their EPIC learning skills.
+Children will also begin to spend some time in the Zoey’s classroom.
 A focus on being reflective this term helps us think about and combine everything we have learnt about how to be a good learner.
-Hopefully there will be another whole school treat day when we earn enough rocket fuel to buy Barry his new Fishatron machine.
-We hope to have visits from our families to share their favourite ways of keeping fit and healthy which is a focus this term.
-The children will also get to plan and organise their own 'keep fit' day.
+Mrs Jordan will begin to spend some time with new families as well as visiting pre school settings.
+Families will also receive an end of year report to celebrate a fantastic year at school.

 Any questions or concerns, please speak to a member of the EYFS Team who are always happy to listen 😀